maaanuelromero/100-days/LOG.md

 ### D7

 Plotting boring stuff in the first notebook, i did not work too much today, maybe because it's sunday xd

+### D8

+I came back to school, so i did some linear regressions(again) at a very boring class xd